jasonxi89/flask/README.md

 # Python-Flask Program
+2/26/2019 Update:
+Keep trying to slove the data trans between from forms to making file, because we use session, i am wondering if i could use a dict or something to save the information.
+Also, could I make a json file to save the items i need to choose?
+It is much easier to maintaince.

+SLOVED: data trans from customer choosen - > makefile Need to be done: Finished All the choices.

 2/24/2019 Update:

 In the beginning , i think use session is a good idea.
 But after learning , maybe @login_required is better solution.
 For the information got from form, it is similar like what you got from website when running a web crawler(of course lol), so I need a helper function to cleasn the data.